-OPAL has not paid any cash dividends on shares of its Class A common stock or Class C common stock to date and has no current plans to pay dividends on its Class A common stock or Class C common stock or Class C common stock and Class D common stock do not have any right to receive dividends.
+OPAL has not paid any cash dividends on shares of its Class A common stock or Class C common stock to date and has no current plans to pay dividends on its Class A common stock or Class C common stock in the foreseeable future.
+Holders of OPAL's Class B common stock and Class D common stock do not have any right to receive dividends.
 The payment of cash dividends in the future will be dependent upon OPAL's revenues and earnings, if any, capital requirements and general financial condition.
 The payment of any dividends will be within the discretion of our board.